deirdreoconnor23-svg/Supportbot/README.md

-# SupportBot - IT Knowledge Assistant
+# Patch  - IT Knowledge Assistant

 A RAG-powered IT support knowledge base that keeps all data local and private.

 ## What This Project Does

-SupportBot takes your IT documentation (troubleshooting guides, runbooks, past ticket solutions) and makes them searchable using natural language.
+Patch takes your IT documentation (troubleshooting guides, runbooks, past ticket solutions) and makes them searchable using natural language.
 Ask a question, get an answer with sources - all running locally on your machine.

 ## Demo